jsphLim/Hyperledger-Fabric-Demo/README.md

 localhost:7775
 ```
 This demo only has two function: 'get' and 'set',It's just for study Hyperledger-Fabric<br>
-If something wrong, you can contact me by the gmail
+If something wrong, you can contact me by my gmail